sarsimha/CSXL-final-project-/docs/organizations.md

 `backend/api/event.py` creates the API routes and method `get_events()` to retrieve all existing events.

 #### Services
-`backend/services/event.py` creates the Organization Service that has method `all()` that calls SQL query to parse all Event Entities in the list that returns the equivalent Event Models.
+`backend/services/event.py` creates the Event Service that has method `all()` that calls SQL query to parse all Event Entities in the list that returns the equivalent Event Models.

 ### Frontend
 The folder `frontend/src/app/event` contains the implementation for viewing events.